Tuna and billfish larval distributions in a warming ocean: Methods

 \paragraph*{Code availability.} The code developed for this analysis is publicly accessible from the Open Science Framework (OSF) at \url{https://doi.org/10.17605/OSF.IO/42HM8}.

-\begin{scilastnote} \item We are grateful to Hidetada Kiyofuji and Taketoshi Kodama for comments and insights.
+\paragraph*{Acknowledgements.} We are grateful to Hidetada Kiyofuji and Taketoshi Kodama for comments and insights.
 We acknowledge support from Research and assessment program for internationally managed fisheries resources, the Fisheries Agency of Japan.
-M.\,J. was partly supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI grant 21H03625. \item H.\,I. and M.\,J. conceptualised research, interpreted results, and discussed implications.
+M.\,J. was partly supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI grant 21H03625. \paragraph*{Author contributions.} H.\,I. and M.\,J. conceptualised research, interpreted results, and discussed implications.
 H.\,I. performed modelling work.
-M.\,J. wrote the manuscript. \end{scilastnote}
+M.\,J. wrote the manuscript.